 The runner up pick: Duxtop – 9100MC

-If we were to choose a runner up pick for the next best portable induction cooktop, we would choose the Duxtop – 9100MC 1800W portable induction cooktop.
+If we were to choose a runner up, we would select the Duxtop – 9100MC 1800W.

 Duxtop - 9100MC

 With it’s impressive cooking power modes and temperature capacity this fast response burner is simple, straightforward and a breeze to use.

 We loved cooking on this cooktop and were impressed with it’s functionality and powerful cooking power modes.
 It has a generous temperature mode capacity (140-460°F), boiled quicker than any of the cooktops, four minutes, nineteen seconds and cooled in only 39 minutes compared to the NuWave’s 60 minutes.
 The display panel design is simple and straightforward with ten power mode levels and a 120 minute maximum cooking timer.
 All of this for a reasonable price of $69.99 on Amazon.

 The Duxtop – 9100MC melted butter with ease, made perfectly golden pancakes on our hearty cast iron skillet and had a straightforward and intuitive control panel.
 While this cooktop doesn’t have the extensive programming capabilities or ten degree temperature increments that the NuWave has, we can’t help but feel that many cooks might not need those extra bells and whistles to have a great cooking experience.

 - The Duxtop – 9100MC has a wide temperature mode capacity (140-460°F), for greater versatility in cooking.